adielBm/math-archive/Logic/Glossary.md

 -  #todo  (Grammar) $\set{V_{T}, V_N , S, R}$, where $V_T$ is the set of terminal elements, $V_N$ is the set of non-terminals, $S$ is a member of $V_N$, and $R$ is a finite set of rules

+> #todo  Some of the elements of the vocabulary cannot be replaced by other symbols.
+These are called **terminals**, and the other members of the vocabulary, which can be replaced by other symbols, are called **nonterminals**.

 ## Unrestricted Grammar